basecamp/kamal-site/docs/configuration/proxy.md

 kamal-proxy can provide automatic HTTPS for your application via Let's Encrypt.

-This requires that we are deploying to a one server and the host option is set.
-The host value must point to the server we are deploying to and port 443 must be open for the Let's Encrypt challenge to succeed.
+This requires that we are deploying to one server and the host option is set.
+The host value must point to the server we are deploying to, and port 443 must be open for the Let's Encrypt challenge to succeed.

 Defaults to false: